Donner Party: Second relief

-Around the time the first relief party was being organized, nearby California settler and patriarch George C. Yount had likely previously heard of the plight of the Donner Party, and had distressing dreams of a struggling group of starving pioneers in deep snow.
+Around the time the first relief party was being organized, nearby California settler and patriarch George C. Yount (who had likely previously heard of the plight of the Donner Party) had distressing dreams of a struggling group of starving pioneers in deep snow.
 Yount, Mariano Guadalupe Vallejo and others then raised five hundred dollars to send out another rescue party.

 On March 1, the second relief party arrived at Truckee Lake.
-Those rescuers included veteran mountain men, most notably John Turner, who accompanied the return of Reed and McCutchen.
+Those rescuers included veteran mountain men, notably John Turner, who accompanied the return of Reed and McCutchen.
 Reed was reunited with his daughter Patty and his weakened son Tommy.
 An inspection of the Breen cabin found its occupants relatively well, but the Murphy cabin, according to author George R. Stewart, "passed the limits of description and almost of imagination".
 Levinah Murphy was caring for her eight-year-old son Simon and the two young children of William Eddy and Foster.
 She had deteriorated mentally and was nearly blind.
 The children were listless and had not been cleaned in days.
-Lewis Keseberg had moved into the cabin and could barely move due to an injured leg.
+Lewis Keseberg had moved in and could barely move due to an injured leg.

-No one at Truckee Lake had died during the interim between the departure of the first and the arrival of the second relief party.
+No one at Truckee Lake had died between the departure of the first and the arrival of the second relief party.
 Patrick Breen documented a disturbing visit in the last week of February from Mrs. Murphy, who said her family was considering eating Milt Elliott.
 Reed and McCutchen found Elliott's mutilated body.
 The Alder Creek camp fared no better.
 The first two members of the relief party to reach it saw Trudeau carrying a human leg.
 When they made their presence known, he threw it into a hole in the snow that contained the mostly dismembered body of Jacob Donner.
 Inside the tent, Elizabeth Donner refused to eat, although her children were being nourished by their father's organs.
 The rescuers discovered three other bodies had already been consumed.
 In the other tent, Tamsen Donner was well, but George was very ill because the infection had reached his shoulder.

 The second relief evacuated 17 migrants from Truckee Lake, only three of whom were adults.
 Both the Breen and Graves families prepared to go.
 Only five people remained at Truckee Lake: Keseberg, Mrs. Murphy and her son Simon, and the young Eddy and Foster children.
 Tamsen Donner elected to stay with her ailing husband after Reed informed her that a third relief party would arrive soon.
-Mrs. Donner kept her daughters Eliza, Georgia, and Frances with her.
+Mrs. Donner kept her daughters Eliza, Georgia and Frances with her.